rust-lang/rust-project-goals/src/2024h2/slate.md

 ## Team goals

 In addition to our flagship goals, we include a number of "team goals" that the various Rust teams would like to advertise.
 These goals tend to be smaller in scope and more "solution-oriented".
 They aren't generally the big deadlines that will grab peoples' attention.
 But don't be deceived, their impact on your daily coding can be as big or greater!
+Team goals are accepted by the relevant team lead and do not require individual RFCs.

 Accepted team goals include: